Lawrence Chu on expanding precision medicine through digital health

 About the speaker

-Prof. Larry Chu from Stanford University is Executive Director of Stanford Medicine X, a premier health innovation program focusing on the intersection of emerging technologies and medicine.
+Professor Lawrence Chu, MD, of Stanford University is Executive Director of Stanford Medicine X, a premier health innovation program focusing on the intersection of emerging technologies and medicine.